 Trucks carry the largest share of goods by weight for distances less than 750 miles and more than 2,000 miles.
 Railroads are the dominant mode of transportation for goods moved over distances greater than 750 miles and less than 2,000 miles, accounting for 37% of total tons moved.

-The survey suggests the largest volume increases will come from rail carload transport and truckload, with traffic in both areas predicted to rise 3 percent.
-According to the survey, shippers are currently forecasting cargo hauled by domestic ground services, container lines and intermodal trains to rise 2 to 3 percent.
+The survey suggests the largest volume increases will come from rail carload transport and truckload, with traffic in both areas predicted to rise by 3 percent.
+According to the survey, shippers are currently forecasting cargo hauled by domestic ground services, container lines, and intermodal trains to rise by 2 to 3 percent.

 Survey participants, when asked for their forecast for domestic transport, said they think the truckload sectors will have the second-sharpest increase in rates, at 3.5%, followed by less-than-truckload at 3.1% percent; intermodal at 3%; ground parcel at 2.4%; and domestic air at 2.2%.